Anthea Turner: Personal life

 Turner's private life has been covered in the tabloid press.
 The then-editor of the Daily Mirror, Piers Morgan, admitted in April 2003 that the interest of the popular press in Turner's private life had seriously damaged her career.

 After her long relationship with one-time DJ co-worker Bruno Brookes, she married her manager, former DJ Peter Powell in 1990; the couple divorced in 1998.

 The year of her divorce from Powell, Turner moved in with the CEO of Imagine Homes, Grant Bovey.
 Bovey left his wife, Della, to move in with Turner.
 He was later reconciled with Della, before leaving her again to return to Turner.
 Turner and Bovey married on 23 August 2000.
-Turner was keen to start her own family with Bovey, who has three daughters from his previous marriage.
+Turner had been keen to start her own family with Bovey, who has three daughters from his previous marriage but she failed to conceive either naturally or through IVF.

 OK! magazine was sold exclusive rights to the Bovey-Turner wedding for an amount that Turner described as "substantial".
 The only photograph released to the media was of Bovey and Turner biting into a Cadbury Snowflake chocolate bar, which had been provided by the magazine.
 Several tabloids ran critical stories, but Turner wrote in her autobiography that she believed that the photo that would be released to the media would be a "traditional wedding-day shot" and OK! confirmed that neither Turner nor Bovey had been involved in the picture's release.

 Turner further wrote "The whole thing smacked of us selling our souls for sponsorship, which could not have been further from the truth.
 We'd never entered into any discussion or financial agreement with the chocolate company: our only link with them had been the box of confectionery that they had sent for the reception.
 Indeed, the whole concept was absolutely abhorrent to us both.
 To say I was gutted would be a gross understatement.
 It just goes to show that even the most experienced of us can be lulled into a false sense of security and caught off guard."
+A Guardian journalist commented that the stunt "genuinely derailed [Turner's] career".

 Turner and Bovey split up in 2012, due to Bovey's extramarital affair with a much younger woman.
-After an initial reconciliation, they separated again in August 2013, this time permanently, and they divorced in October 2015.
+After an initial reconciliation, they separated again in August 2013, this time permanently, and they divorced in 2015.
+From 2019, Turner has been in a relationship with businessman Mark Armstrong, to whom she is engaged, she credits presenter Lizzie Cundy for the introduction.